geneseframework/genese/src/complexity/README.md

 #### 6.2.2 Measure unit

 A measure unit must be relative to an "atomic" piece of code, something which can be defined accurately.
-That's why we use the below definition :
+That's why we will use the definition below :

    >#### Measure unit
    > The measure unit of the Cognitive Complexity is the time required for a human to understand the logic door `if`.

-With this measure unit, we can calculate the Cognitive Complexity of any method with precision by comparing the time needed to understand it with the time required to understand to the logic door `if`.
+With this measure unit, we can calculate the Cognitive Complexity of any method by comparing the time needed to understand it with the time required to understand the logic door `if`.
 For example, a method with a Cognitive Complexity of 10 is a method which needs the same time to understand than a method with 10 `if`.

-We must insist on an important point : the measure unit must be "atomic" to be defined precisely and to be able to quantify it "in the reality", ie by measuring the average time to understand it.
-So, the measure unit definition is based on the "logic door `if`" and not on "a `if` with sometimes inside".
+We must insist on an important point : the measure unit must be defined in relation with an "atomic" piece of code.
+It is necessary to be able to quantify it "in the reality", *ie* by measuring the average time to understand it.
+That's why we define the measure unit of Cognitive Complexity with the "logic door `if`" and not with a `if` "with something inside".

-The code below is not atomic, because there is a `console.log` inside it.
-The difficulty of a `console.log` is low, but not null.
-That's why we can't use the code below as measure unit.
+Let us try to be more explicit: the code below is not atomic, because there is a `console.log` inside it.
+Admittedly, the difficulty of a `console.log` is low, but not null.
+That's why we can't use this code as measure unit.
 ```ts
 if (a) {
     console.log(a);
 }
 ```

-We have the same problem with the code below, which is not atomic too.
-The `a` is not "nothing" and me bust be understand.
+We have the same problem with the next code, which is not atomic too.
+The `a` is not "nothing" and me bust be understand too.
 Moreover, `if(a)` have different significations according to the used language.
-For example, in JavaScript / TypeScript, it doesn't mean "if a is true" but "if a is not a falsy value", which is slightly different.
+For example, in JavaScript and TypeScript, it doesn't mean "if a is true" but "if a is not a falsy value", which is slightly different.
 ```ts
 if (a) {